ShashashankThakur/Movie-Vault/README.md

 # Movie-Vault
-A database management system for storing a collection of movies

----

-A Python-based movie database management system that allows users to manage and interact with a movie database.
+A Python based movie management system that allows users to manage and interact with a movie database.
 This system supports various operations, including adding movies, actors, directors, and genres, assigning actors and directors to movies, adding ratings, and searching for movies based on different criteria.

 ## Contributors
 - Shashank Thakur, U22CS060